Houses of Parliament, Cape Town

-The Houses of Parliament in Cape Town serve as the seat of South Africa's national legislature.
-As the country's legislative capital, Cape Town hosts this historically significant complex consisting of three main sections: the original 1884 building housing the National Council of Provinces (originally the Senate), the 1920s extension containing committee rooms and offices, and the 1980s expansion accommodating the National Assembly.
+The Houses of Parliament in Cape Town serve as the seat of the Parliament of South Africa, the country's national legislature.
+It consists of three main sections; the original 1884 building (now the National Council of Provinces building), the Old Assembly building (built in 1910), and the National Assembly building (built 1983–1985).

-The building has been designated a National Heritage Site by the South African Heritage Resources Agency (SAHRA), receiving Grade 1 heritage status, the highest level of recognition.
+After sustaining substantial damage during a fire in January 2022, the Old Assembly and National Assembly buildings are currently undergoing major renovations.
+The billion project seeks to balance modernisation with retaining the site's heritage.
+The project is slated for completion in June 2027.

-The complex suffered severe damage in a devastating fire on 2 January 2022, with restoration efforts ongoing as of 2024.
+Since 2014, the building has been designated a National Heritage Site by the South African Heritage Resources Agency (SAHRA), receiving Grade 1 heritage status, the highest level of recognition.